-A number of soil groups exist at the Gardens as a result of the sedimentary nature of the rocks in the area, notably siltstone, claystone, sandstone, quartzite and chert.
-The best rock exposures within the gardens are in the steep slopes of the west side of Deep Creek, in the northern quarter of the Gardens.
+A number of soil groups exist at the Garden as a result of the sedimentary nature of the rocks in the area, notably siltstone, claystone, sandstone, quartzite and chert.
+The best rock exposures within the Garden are in the steep slopes of the west side of Deep Creek, in the northern quarter of the Garden.
 These exposures include the full range of sediments typical of the Adaminaby Group and demonstrate the interbedded nature of the different rock types.
 They also include a vein of quartz generated during burial and compression of the sediments.

-Exposures within the gardens show no significant rock types.
-There is therefore, no evidence the vegetation differences within the Gardens are directly related to the geology.
-Rather they reflect slope, aspect or soil differences, particularly where soils have been derived from weathering of the underlying rocks, or from material that has crept down-slope during the current erosional cycle.
+Exposures within the Garden show no significant rock types.
+There is therefore no evidence the vegetation differences within the Garden are directly related to the geology.
+Rather, they reflect slope, aspect or soil differences, particularly where soils have been derived from weathering of the underlying rocks, or from material that has crept down-slope during the current erosional cycle.

-Over much of the Garden site, soil is generally skeletal grey loam, 1 cm to 5 cm deep over gravelly clay.
+Over much of the Garden site, soil is generally skeletal grey loam, one centimetre to five centimetres deep over gravelly clay.
 Nutrient poor soil derived from sandstone is apparent in some areas.
 On steeper slopes in the south-west of the Gardens, areas of stripped soil and gravel patches are common.
 Immediately adjacent to the major creek lines, deeper loam soil supports a rich flora dominated by large trees.
 Prior to the development of each section of the Display Gardens, a detailed analysis is undertaken of the soil to assist in the development of that Display Garden.

 It is difficult to realise in the present quiet of the Gardens that more than 400 million years ago this was where two plates of the earth’s crust were colliding.
 It would have been an earthquake zone as active as any in the world today.